-- 8.18.
-Applications will be assessed by Detailed Assessors and a SAC comprising independent Assessors. - 8.19.
-The extent to which the application addresses one or more Intelligence Challenge will be assessed by the ONI. - 8.20.
-The extent to which the application addresses one or more National Security Challenge will be assessed by the NSSTC. - 8.21.
-All assessors must adhere to and uphold the Australian Code for the Responsible Conduct of Research (2018). - 8.22.
-Any College of Experts or SAC members who are not a Commonwealth Official, will be required to perform their duties in accordance with the CGRGs. - 8.23.
-We have procedures in place for managing organisational and personal Conflicts of Interest for Assessors, SAC members and ARC staff.
-Details of these procedures are in the relevant section of these grant guidelines.
+- 9.16 Applications will be assessed by Detailed Assessors and a SAC comprising independent Assessors. - 9.17 The extent to which the application addresses one or more Intelligence Challenge will be assessed by the ONI. - 9.18 The extent to which the application addresses one or more National Security Challenge will be assessed by the Defence NSSTC.
+All assessors must adhere to and uphold the Australian Code for the Responsible Conduct of Research (2018). - 9.19 Any College of Experts or SAC members who are not a Commonwealth Official, will be required to perform their duties in accordance with the CGRGs. - 9.20 We have procedures in place for managing organisational and personal Conflicts of Interest for Assessors, SAC members and ARC staff.
+Details of these procedures are in the relevant section of these grant guidelines and in the ARC's Conflict of Interest and Confidentiality Policy available on the ARC website.